- Rail Trail

 - Former Railway

-The Powelltown Tramway follows the routes of tramways built in the early 1900s to open up the area for logging.
+The Powelltown Tramway follows the routes of lines built in the early 1900s to open up the area for logging.
 There are a variety of tramway walks from a few hours to a couple of days.
 The Reids Mill Tramline offers a shorter walk of 6 km, return.
 The Department of Sustainability and Environment (DSE) developed the trails through state forest in the 1970s following the routes of the tramways.
 Along the tracks are tree ferns and dark green myrtle beech trees in moist gullies, majestic mountain ash forests on the slopes and brown and messmate stringybark and silvertop forests at lower levels.

 The remnant bridges of the Powelltown tramlines are unsafe.
 Leave them alone and follow the tracks through the gullies.
 Be prepared for leeches; wear long trousers or gaiters.
 Plenty of water is available.